EPICS-F3RP61/epics-f3rp61/docs/Manual.md

-If two registers, say, R1 and R2, are written by a Sequence CPU to transfer a float type (32-bits) value, it can be read by using the following record, of which INP field value has the address "@R1" with the trailing "&F".
+If two registers, say, R1 and R2, are written by a Sequence CPU to transfer a float type (32-bits) value, it can be read by using the following record, of which INP field value has the address `@R1` with the trailing `&F`.

 ```
 record(ai, "f3rp61_example_29") {